Your guide to the best Gdansk day trips for history, hiking, and culture in East Pomerania!

 4. Lawendowa Osada – Lavender Farm

-The Lavender Farm, Lawendowa Osada, is one of the most intriguing day trips from Gdansk.
+The Lavender Farm, Lawendowa Osada, is one of Gdansk’s most intriguing day trips.

-This purple paradise has been created by Barbara and Bartosz because they were seeking a more fulfilling and slow-paced lifestyle.
+Barbara and Bartosz created this purple paradise because they were seeking a more fulfilling and slow-paced lifestyle.

-They built 4 beautiful guest houses, all of them with a lavender and Kashubian theme, where you can spend the night but also learn about the health benefits of lavender.
+They built 4 beautiful guest houses, all with a lavender and Kashubian theme, where you can spend the night and learn about the health benefits of lavender.

-On top you can’t leave without trying Barbara’s lavender cheese and honey, she definitely served the best Polish dinner and breakfast during my trip to Kashubia.
-Pay a visit, you won’t regret it.
+On top of that, you can’t leave without trying Barbara’s lavender cheese and honey.
+She definitely served the best Polish dinner and breakfast during my trip to Kashubia.
+Pay a visit; you won’t regret it.

 Lawendowa Osada